-Make sure to look at your business/marketing goals: if one of your goals is to increase customer satisfaction, you may want to add a chatbot to your customer support team and let it handle the most common FAQs, so your team has more time to focus on the complex cases.
+Make sure to look at your business and marketing goals: if one of your goals is to increase customer satisfaction, you may want to add a bot to your customer support team and let it handle the most common FAQs, so your team has more time to focus on the complex cases.

 Play a song

 Find specific products

 Know that you know the why and the what of your bot, it’s important to understand the where: where will your bot live?
 Will it be integrated with WhatsApp?
 Can customers engage with it via SMS, Facebook Messenger or on the company website?
 What are the restrictions of each channel?
 A bot that talks to your users via SMS won’t be able to use as many characters as a bot that only communicates via web.
 So make sure you understand your tech and its limitations.

 Our platform allows you to easily connect your bot to multiple channels and all your back-end databases.
 That's how you provide your users with a truly delightful experience.

 In order to design an experience that feels personal, you need to make it personal.
 Who is this user that will engage with your bot?
 Remember, there is no such thing as a universal user!
 It’s important to know what users want and how they are feeling during the conversation.
 What’s their backstory?
 Their challenges?
 Their motivations?
 How familiar are they with your business and using bots in general?
 Our Conversation Designer likes to create a user ID that they keep close when writing the actual dialogues.

 How can you make sure that your users connect with your bot and that the conversation is engaging and representative of real human interaction?
 By giving your bot a clear personality.

 If you can, use your company branding as a starting point and build on it.
 You can read more about how to design your bot’s personality here.